-Have a complaint about speed for our theme?
+Have a complaint about your website speed?
 Read this article carefully.
 There are many reasons why the theme runs fast on some sites but slow on some other sites.

-This article is for those of you who are probably thinking that your site is so slow and it needs to be improved.
+This article is for those of you who are probably thinking that your site is so slow.
+So, it probably needs to be improved.
 We all know that speed is an important matter for any website.
-If your site is too slow, chances are, your customers will not visit your site and you will not get a good revenue.
+If your site is too slow, your customers won’t visit your site and you will not get a good revenue.

-There are many factors affecting a website’s speed and in this article, we will explore them all and give you some quick solutions to significantly speed up your site.
+There are many factors affecting WordPress website speed.
+Hence, in this article, we will explore them all and give you some quick solutions to significantly speed up your website.
 Also, we will look into some misconceptions about website speed optimization.

-A. How to test site speed the right way?
+A. How to test website speed the right way?

 This seems to be the easiest question but in fact, it is the most rookie mistake most people have.